 “To plant a garden is to believe in tomorrow.” – Audrey Hepburn

-I’m making a list of gardening chores that I’ll want to start on soon.
-Among the first will be replacing the landscape fabric in my garden walkways, and cleaning out my garden beds.
+I’m also making a list of gardening chores that I’ll want to start on soon.
+Among the first will be cleaning out my garden beds.

-The buds on my fruit trees are swelling so I’m beginning to think towards spring and wonder if the pear trees will blossom for the first time, and if the Blue Jays will get all of the cherries.
+The fruit trees’ buds are swelling so I’m beginning to think towards spring and wonder if the pear trees will blossom for the first time, and if the Blue Jays will get all of the cherries.
 (Or will we get a late freeze and not have much fruit at all?)

 I wish I enjoyed winter as much as Libby does.
 I think it’s her favorite season.
 Winter has its own charms, though, so I try to focus on those while I await the first signs of spring.
 If winter gets you down, try some of the things that help me.
 I hope they’ll help you, too!